Faster Approximate String Matching for Short Patterns: Preliminaries

 \subsection{Strings, Trees, and Suffix Trees}

 Let $S$ be a string of length $|S|$ on an alphabet $\Sigma$.
-The character at position $i$ in $S$ is denoted $S[i]$ and the substring from position $i$ to $j$ is denoted by $S[i,j]$.
+The character at position $i$ in $S$ is denoted by $S[i]$, and the substring from position $i$ to $j$ is denoted by $S[i,j]$.
 The substrings $S[1,j]$ and $S[i, |S|]$ are the \emph{prefixes} and \emph{suffixes} of $S$, respectively.
 The \emph{longest common prefix} of two strings is the common prefix of maximum length.

 Let $T$ be a rooted tree with $|T|$ nodes.
 A node $v$ in $T$ is an \emph{ancestor} of a node $w$ if $v$ is on the path from the root to $w$ (including $v$ itself).
 A node $z$ is a \emph{common ancestor} of nodes $v$ and $w$ if $z$ is an ancestor of both.
-The \emph{nearest common ancestor} of $v$ and $w$, denoted $\nca(v,w)$, is the common ancestor of $v$ and $w$ of greatest depth in $T$.
-With linear space and preprocessing time we can answer $\nca$ queries in constant time~\cite{HT1984} (see also~\cite{BFC2000,AGKR2004}).
+The \emph{nearest common ancestor} of $v$ and $w$, denoted $\nca(v,w)$, is the common ancestor of $v$ and $w$ of maximum depth in $T$.
+With linear space and preprocessing time, we can answer $\nca$ queries in constant time~\cite{HT1984} (see also~\cite{BFC2000,AGKR2004}).

 The \emph{suffix tree} for $S$, denoted $T_S$, is the compacted trie storing all suffixes of $S$~\cite{Gusfield1997}.
-Each edge is a labeled by some substring of $S$ called the \emph{edge-label}, and the concatenation of edge-labels on a path from the root to a node $v$ is called the \emph{path-label} of $v$.
+Each edge $e$ in $T_S$ is associated with a substring of $S$, called the \emph{edge-label} of $e$.
+The concatenation of edge-labels on a path from the root to a node $v$ is called the \emph{path-label} of $v$.
 The \emph{string-depth} of $v$, denoted $\strdepth(v)$, is the length of the path-label of $v$.
-The $i$th suffix of $S$ is represented by the unique leaf in $T_S$ whose path-label is $S[i, |S|]$ and we denote this leaf by $\leaf(i)$.
+The $i$th suffix of $S$ is represented by the unique leaf in $T_S$ whose path-label is $S[i, |S|]$, and we denote this leaf by $\leaf(i)$.
 The suffix tree uses linear space and can be constructed in linear time for polynomially sized alphabets~\cite{CFM2000}.

-A useful property of suffix trees is that for any two leaves $\leaf(i)$ and $\leaf(j)$ the path label of the node $\nca(\leaf(i), \leaf(j))$ is longest common prefix of the suffixes $S[i,|S|]$ and $S[j,|S|]$~\cite{Gusfield1997}.
-Hence, if we construct a nearest common ancestor data structure for $T_S$ and compute the string depth for each node in $T_S$ we can compute the length of the longest common prefix of any two suffixes in constant time.
+A useful property of suffix trees is that for any two leaves $\leaf(i)$ and $\leaf(j)$, the path label of the node $\nca(\leaf(i), \leaf(j))$ is longest common prefix of the suffixes $S[i,|S|]$ and $S[j,|S|]$~\cite{Gusfield1997}.
+Hence, if we construct a nearest common ancestor data structure for $T_S$ and compute the string depth for each node in $T_S$, we can compute the length of the longest common prefix of any two suffixes in constant time.